Learn how to buy wallpaper!

 - Pick a pattern that you love.
 This is not the time to settle for something because it’s less expensive.
 Save up for the real thing.
 Most stores offer sales if you sign up for the emails.

 - Measure, measure, measure.
 I used this calculator to determine how much wallpaper I would need.
+And I still made a mistake.
+Read more about how to correctly measure around doorways for wallpaper.

 - Shop around for the best price.
 Anthropologie might have a great selection of beautiful wallpaper, but other stores carry the same wallpapers, often for way less money.
 Do a search for the paper’s name.
 For instance, Anthro charges almost $200 for Cole and Sons Woods wallpaper, but Wallpaper Direct has it for $130!